rust-num/num-complex/README.md

 ## Compatibility

-The `num-complex` crate is tested for rustc 1.15 and greater.
+The `num-complex` crate is tested for rustc 1.15 and greater, and each feature are tested for

+- `rand`: 1.22 and later
+- `i128`: 1.26 and later